ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-connellyw/thesis.md

 Graphs are then created to display the information collected on the cryptocurrency.
 Using Plotly graphs, the program can create graphs to display the mean and distribution of positive and negative values.
 From this, a user can determine the best times when to invest and when not to.
 This is important because any edge trading in the market will lead to a competitive advantage causing potential monetary gain.
 It is a possible solution to accurately analyze the market.

+A machine learning model is then applied to this data.
+Specifically, a Recurring Neural Network is trained to predict the future market values of Ethereum and Bitcoin.
+These predictions are then validated to help the model verify the prediction of these results.
+After this, the model is then applied to a live market for trading.

 Challenges have arisen throughout this research.
-For instance, deciding how large of a research project that could be made.
+For instance, deciding how large of a research project could be made.
 Looking through what other people had researched, narrowed down the CoinComplete research data so that this research could focus on the data with the amount of time allotted.
 Problems occurred throughout this research since it is new technology.
 There is not much information on how to work with some of the packages implemented into CoinComplete tool.
 For this reason, most of the research time was figuring out how the tools worked.
 Combining them all also large posed a challenge as well.

 The ethical considerations for this project include how this would affect the market.
 Having something that was proven successful like this could lead to an unfair advantage.
 This would, if done on a large enough scale, could disrupt the market that the program had studied.
 This would make the program not invest based on the new market but invest in the one it had studied.
 This might cause problems with the program.
 Another ethical consideration is how users would overuse a system like this and potentially crash the entire network.
 If something like this became too popular and the Binance infrastructure is unable to support the traffic, it could lead to issues.
 Looking at these issues closely in the paper will reveal how these were addressed issues in the research.